 Topology: The geometric arrangement of a computer system.
-Common topologies include a bus (network topology in which nodes are connected to a single cable with terminators at each end), star (LAN) designed in the shape of a star, where all end points are connected to one central switching device, or hub), and ring (network topology in which nodes are connected in a closed loop; no terminators are required because there are no unconnected ends).
+Common topologies include a bus (nodes are connected to a single cable, with terminators at each end); Star LAN (designed in the shape of a star, where all end points are connected to one central switching device, or hub); and ring (nodes are connected in a closed loop; no terminators are required because there are no unconnected ends).
 Star networks are easier to manage than ring topology.

-Track: Each of the series of concentric rings contained on a hard drive platter.
+Track: Each of the series of concentric rings contained on a hard-drive platter.

-Transmission Control Protocol/Internet Protocol (TCP/IP): The first two networking protocols defined; enable the transfer of data upon which the basic workings of the features of the Internet operate.
-See Internet Protocol, Port.
+Transmission Control Protocol/Internet Protocol (TCP/IP): The first two defined networking protocols; enable the transfer of data upon which the basic workings of the features of the internet operate.
+See Internet Protocol; Port.